flexxui/flexx/new_model.md

 mutation is valid (not outdated), JS sends back a small acknowledge message instead of syncing the whole data.

+TODO: the above assumes that we can define methods on the Python side of a `JSComponent` class.
+Not sure yet how to do this, but it might make sense for special cases.

 ## Actions